-Brothel bans weighed in Nevada as legal pimp runs for office
+Brothel bans weighed in Nevada as legal pimp seeks office

 “This is a man who simply wants to blame everybody else for his mistakes,” Oscarson said of Hof.

-Guinasso and others involved with the anti-brothel campaign say that many women in the brothels aren’t there by choice – they may have grown up in poverty, have a past history of being a victim of sexual abuse or were sent to work in a brothel by an illegal pimp.
+Guinasso and others involved with the anti-brothel campaign say that many women in the brothels aren’t there by choice — they may have grown up in poverty, have a history of being a victim of sexual abuse or were sent to work in a brothel by an illegal pimp.

 Bandolik, the madam, said it’s possible that some of the women working there might have illegal pimps, but those pimps are not allowed in the brothel.